VidunderGunder/ml-ady-report/README.md

 ![Gant PoC](images/gantt-poc.png)

-Based on stated goal and objectives, the proof of concept is divided into two phases (see [next-steps](#next-steps) for further development and phases).
+Based on stated goals and objectives, the proof of concept is divided into two phases (see [next-steps](#next-steps) for further development and phases).

 For safety, ease-of-development and budget-friendliness, RC-scale vehicles will be used for proof of concept.